Spidex3d/MyPrograming/README.md

- installing visual studio community edition is the first step first thing is to set show all folders in solution explorer and explain about filters vs folders Next crate a new folder called src next create a new cpp file inside src called main.cpp by right clicking src and selecting add new item change font size to 16 in tools -> options -> environment -> fonts and colors If this helped, please subscribe — I will upload slow, gentle lessons as often as I can.
+ installing visual studio community edition is the first step first thing is to set show all folders in solution explorer and explain about filters vs folders Next crate a new folder called src next create a new cpp file inside src called main.cpp by right clicking src and selecting add new item.
+ Change font size to 16 in tools -> options -> environment -> fonts and colors If this helped, please subscribe — I will upload slow, gentle lessons as often as I can.

 Useful beginners information